 The Fund employs a proprietary investment strategy, Strathbridge Selective Overwriting ("SSO"), to enhance the income generated by the portfolio and to reduce volatility.
-The Fund will strategically write covered call options from time to time in respect of any securities held in its portfolio.
-In addition, the Fund may write cash-covered put options in respect of securities in which it is permitted to invest.
+The Fund intends to strategically write covered call options from time to time, in respect of all or a portion of the securities in its portfolio.
+In addition, the Fund may write cash covered put options and may invest up to 10 percent of net assets to purchase call options both in respect of securities in which the Fund is permitted to invest.

 The SSO strategy is a quantitative, technical based methodology that identifies appropriate times to write and/or close out option positions compared to writing continuously and rolling options every thirty days.
 This proprietary process has been developed over many years through various market cycles.
-The Manager believes the primary benefit to investors is to maximize the total return of the Fund while reducing the level of volatility of the portfolio, thereby increasing the risk-adjusted return.
+The Manager believes the primary benefit to investors is to maximize the total return of the particular portfolio while reducing the level of volatility of the portfolio, thereby increasing the risk-adjusted return.